MaxGonchar/gameV5/docs/dev_plan/plan.md

 # Features

-## Location description
-I want to have a location description of the scene to impact AI response generation.

 ## Scene description
 I want to have a scene description.
 I hope it will serve to more adequately generate responses.
 Also I will help with understanding what is happening.